Columbia High School (New Jersey): Controversy

 In the mid-1970s the school district was sued for teaching Transcendental Meditation and its Science of Creative Intelligence course for credit.
 The U.S. District Court ruled in the case called, Malnak v.
 Yogi (1979), that TM was "religious in nature" and that its use in public schools was in violation of the Establishment Clause of the First Amendment to the United States Constitution which requires "separation of church and state."

 In June 2000, writer Tamar Lewin of The New York Times wrote "Growing Up, Growing Apart", a lengthy feature highlighting how an ethnically diverse trio struggled to maintain friendships and cope with teen life at Columbia.
 The story trailed Aqeelah Mateen, an African-American Muslim, Kelly Regan, an Irish Catholic, and Johanna Perez-Fox, a Puerto Rican Jew; the group quickly became ambassadors for the school, and for their respective ethnic groups.
 The article wasn't controversial, per se, but directed national attention to the school district and to Columbia specifically.

 In 2004, Columbia High School made national headlines when the administration amended a policy regarding religiously themed holiday songs putting more strict guidelines in place.
 Many people believed the new rules to be too strict.
 Radio personality Don Imus produced a song on his radio program entitled "Oh, Little Town of Maplewood", mocking the new rules of Columbia High School.
 The new guidelines were also mentioned on The O'Reilly Factor.

-In the school year 2018–2019, 35% of the students were African American and 52% were Caucasian.
+In the school year 2018–2019, 35% of the students were African American and 52% were White.
 Within this black-and-white composition are found a variety of ethnic backgrounds including Jamaican, Nigerian, Haitian, African-American, English, French, Jewish, Polish, Italian, and Irish.
 There has been much discussion regarding the Racial Academic Achievement Gap in the school district, and the tracking is often cited as the most glaring example of a racial disparity.

-Columbia High School has also had many student-led walk-outs.
+Columbia High School has also had many student-led walkouts.
 In late March 2006 hundreds of students walked out after tensions with the principal regarding censorship issues and racial comments.
 The students were calling for her resignation.
 The next year a new acting principal was instated and the following school year she became the official principal.
 On April 27, 2010, hundreds of students participated in a statewide walkout of high school students protesting the budget cuts put in place by Chris Christie.
 On January 20, 2017, in protest of the presidential inauguration of Donald Trump, hundreds of CHS students participated in a school walk-out and marched to the Maplewood Town Hall building.
+In January 2026, there was a student-led walk out protesting Immigration and Customs Enforcement (ICE) following the deaths of Renee Good, Keith Porter Jr., and many others, as well as the presence of ICE within South Orange and Maplewood.
+Headed by the Students For Justice club, students gathered outside the school and spoke out and protested against the actions of ICE.